Alaska Department of Law Internship Program

 Introduction

 The Alaska Department of Law, under direction of the Attorney General, is the largest law firm in the state.
 The Alaska Department of Law has volunteer summer intern positions available for students enrolled in accredited law schools.
-Past interns have come from schools accross the country, including University of California, Hastings and Berkeley, Columbia, Vermont, University of Oregon, McGeorge, Rutgers, NYU, Yale, University of Idaho, Pace, Brooklyn, Boston College, Georgetown, Cornell, Emory and University of Washington.
+Past interns have come from schools across the country, including University of California, Hastings and Berkeley, Columbia, Vermont, University of Oregon, McGeorge, Rutgers, NYU, Yale, University of Idaho, Stanford, Brooklyn, Boston College, Georgetown, Cornell, Emory and University of Washington.

 Intern Experiences